groda/the_ultimate_gitignore_guide/README.md

     gitignore_tests %

-# Why would I want to ignore `.gitignore`?

-Oftentimes one finds the line

-    .gitignore

-in `.gitignore` files.

-This is not good practice but be aware that it is allowed.

 # Where should I put `.gitignore`?

 `.gitignore` is usually located in Git project's working directory (this is the directory containing the `.git` folder, the actual Git repository).